ethereum/ethereum-org-website/src/content/defi/index.md

 ## What is decentralized finance (DeFi)? {#what-is-defi}

 Decentralized finance, also known as DeFi, is a peer-to-peer financial ecosystem built on Ethereum.
-It creates financial services like payments, lending, borrowing, and trading using Ethereum and <a href="/glossary/#smart-contract">smart contracts</a>.
+It enables financial services like payments, lending, borrowing, and trading using Ethereum and <a href="/glossary/#smart-contract">smart contracts</a>, which do not require any trusted central authority or bank to settle.

 ### DeFi compared to traditional financial services {#defi-compared}